And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 How do you scale your brand into a new category SKUs without starting over from scratch?
 You cannot depend on the shopper to assume that because one product resonated, you remain the right choice for another category.

-“Your peanut butter may go on their sandwich, but that doesn’t mean that they will buy your jelly.”
+“Your peanut butter may go on their sandwich, but that doesn’t mean they will buy your jelly.”

 It is important at any distance, but the further your new product sits from your existing products, the more important brand recall is.
 Where peanut butter may sit next to jelly, your soup product may not sit near the crackers that taste great in the soup.